amirrezasalimi/friday-agents/README.md

 - **Multi-agent Orchestration**: Automatically selects and coordinates multiple agents
 - **Flexible Configuration**: Easy to configure and extend with custom agents
-- **Modern UI**: Beautiful Next.js-based interface with real-time updates
+- **Modern UI**: Beautiful Remix-based interface with real-time updates
 - **TypeScript Support**: Full type safety and IDE support
 - **Extensible**: Easy to add new agents and capabilities